 3. Seek Out Artist Opportunities—Grants, Residencies, and Commissions

 There are times when artists can’t rely on the income from selling their original pieces of art alone, commissions, grants, and artist-in-residence opportunities are a great way to add a revenue stream.
-There are up to $12,000,000 in artist opportunities on our website alone.
-With a Blink Art membership, you can find up-to-date information on commission requests, upcoming grants, possible artist-in-residence programs.
+There are up to $24,000,000 in artist opportunities on our website alone.
+With a Blink Art membership, you can find up-to-date information on commission requests, upcoming grants, and possible artist-in-residence programs.

 4. Leverage Your Expertise: Consult, Teach Workshops, Offer Seminars & Webinars, or Write a Book

 You know something no one else does.
 I know that seems hard to believe, but it’s true.
 You have talents, skills, and expertise that others would pay good money to learn.
 You may balk at that and think you’re “giving away the farm” by letting others see your techniques and skills, but remember how long it took you to get as good as you are?
 If you’re teaching someone today, they’re not going to be your competition tomorrow morning.
 It will take years for your followers and devotees to replicate what you’ve done.
 In the meantime, you can monetize your skills.
 You can also use books, workshops, and seminars as ways to build a following, meet new artists, and from potential business relationships—not to mention gain exposure.

 There are so many ways now to have your art printed on products and even sold in stores and online.
 Online stores like Editions Limited and Artful Home are just a couple of businesses that offer contracts and sell copies of original works of art.
 Many of my most successful artists have their works printed and sold.
 And for those of you eye-rolling here about mass-producing artwork, I want to reiterate that selling a lot of art or even earning money as an artist does not make you a “sellout”—it makes you smart!
 As Andy Warhol says: "Making money is art and working is art and good business is the best art.”